eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

      * Fixed bug with authentication packet being sized too small.

-     * The JDBC Driver is now under the LPGL
+     * The JDBC Driver is now under the LGPL

    8-14-98